kennywall/import-test/_posts/2010-05-10-facebook-deleted.md

     <title></title>
   </head>
   <body>
-    The Internet is an important tool in our every day life.
-We can't support businesses who don't respect the Internet as an open community and respects its users privacy.
-There are many networks and service providers who do.
+    The Internet is an important tool in our every day life.We cant support businesses who dont respect the Internet as an open community and respects its users privacy.There are many networks and service providers who do.
   </body>
 </html></p>
+<center><p><a href="http://apievangelist.com/2010/05/10/facebook-deleted/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>